Terradue/dcs-pf-asar/README.md

 * Install **asarRT** and **csh**

-Notice that in order to get access to asarRT you need to contact the European Space Agency
+> To access the asarRT RPM you need to contact the European Space Agency

 ```bash
 sudo yum install -y asarRT csh